 The swine flu menace is back in the country with over 6000 people testing positive for the virus across nine different states.
-Every day the papers and internet are full of swine flu numbers form across the country which makes people wondering what the symptoms are, how it can be treated and why it’s dangerous.
-Read more about causes, symptoms, diagnosis and treatment of swine flu.
+Every day the papers and internet are full of swine flu numbers from across the country which makes people wondering what the symptoms are, how it can be treated and why it’s dangerous.
+Read more about causes, symptoms, diagnosis, and treatment of swine flu.

 Here are the top 10 facts you should know about the disease:

-#1 Swine flu or H1N1 type A influenza is transmitted from people and NOT from pigs or swines.
+#1 Swine flu or H1N1 type A influenza is transmitted from people and NOT from pigs or swine.
 Here’s how you can prevent the spread of H1N1.

 #2 If you have normal immunity, you may not be prone to swine flu.

-#4 Sudden fever of more than 100 degree Fahrenheit, fatigue, chills, headaches, cough and sneezing, sore throat, diarrhoea, loss of appetite are some of the symptoms of swine flu.
+#4 Sudden fever of more than 100 degrees Fahrenheit, fatigue, chills, headaches, cough and sneezing, sore throat, diarrhea, loss of appetite are some of the symptoms of swine flu.
 Read more about symptoms of swine flu.